sclorg/mongodb-container/README.md

 ```

 If you are initializing the database and it's the first time you are using the
-specified shared volume, the database will be created together with the database
+specified shared volume, the database will be created with two users: `admin` and `MONGODB_USER`.
-administrator user and MongoDB admin user.
 After that the MongoDB daemon
 will be started.
 If you are re-attaching the volume to another container, the
 creation of the database user and admin user will be skipped and only the
 MongoDB daemon will be started.